kashish1928/kashish1928/README.md

 - 🔭 I’m currently studying at The University of British Columbia
 - 🌱 I’m pusuing my Bachelor's degree in Science majoring in Statistics with a thematic concentration in Computer Science
-- 👨🏻‍💻 I’m looking to collaborate on any projects related to Data Science a and Data Analytics
+- 👨🏻‍💻 I’m looking to collaborate on any projects related to Data Science and Data Analytics
 - 📫 How to reach me:
    - Mail: kashishjoshipura@gmail.com
    - Linkedin: https://www.linkedin.com/in/kashishjoshipura/